 iPhone and iPad: Calibrating Compass

-When the device displays the calibration alert, rotate the device in a figure 8 motion until the calibration screen disappears.
-The digital compass should only be used for basic navigation assistance and should not be solely relied upon to determine precise locations, proximity, distance, or direction.
+When the device displays the calibration alert, tilt the screen to move the red ball around in a circle.
+You should use the digital compass for basic navigation assistance, but you shouldn't rely on it to determine precise locations, proximity, distance, or direction.